alnacle/awesome-emulators/README.md

 # Multiemulators

-* [higan](https://gitlab.com/higan/higan) - emulates a number of classic video-game consoles of the 1980s and 1990s, allowing you to play classic games on a modern general-purpose computer.
 * [BizHack](https://github.com/TASVideos/BizHawk) - A multi-system emulator written in C#.
 As well as quality-of-life features for casual players, it also has recording/playback and debugging tools, making it the first choice for TASers.
+* [DGen](https://sourceforge.net/p/dgen/dgen/ci/master/tree/) -  Portable Sega Genesis/Mega Drive emulator.
+* [FinalBurn Neo](https://github.com/finalburnneo/FBNeo) - an emulator for arcade games & select consoles.
+* [higan](https://gitlab.com/higan/higan) - emulates a number of classic video-game consoles of the 1980s and 1990s, allowing you to play classic games on a modern general-purpose computer.
-* [mame](https://github.com/mamedev/mame) - a multi-purpose emulation framework.
+* [MAME](https://github.com/mamedev/mame) - a multi-purpose emulation framework.
+* [Xe](https://github.com/PhoenixInteractiveNL/emuDownloadCenter/wiki/Emulator-xe) - a emulator for many system such as Nintendo, SEGA, SNK, NEC, etc.